MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntdd8042/index.md

 # Ntdd8042.h header

 ## -description

-This header is used by hid.
+This is the include file that defines all constants and types for hooking i8042 devices.

 For more information, see:

 - [Human Interface Devices (HID)](../_hid/index.md)